ory/docs/docs/kratos/cli/kratos-hashers-argon2-calibrate.md

 ### Synopsis

 This command helps you calibrate the configuration parameters for Argon2.
 Password hashing is a trade-off between security, resource consumption, and user experience.
-Resource consumption should not be too high and the login should not take too long.
+Resource consumption shouldn't be too high and the login shouldn't take too long.

 We recommend that the login process takes between half a second and one second for password hashing, giving a good balance between security and user experience.